hijiriworld/intuitive-custom-post-order/readme.txt

 Configuration is unnecessary.
 You can do directly on default WordPress administration.

-Custom Query which uses 'order' or 'orderby' parameters is preferred. ( 'WP_Query()', 'get_posts()', 'query_posts()' )
+Your Query which uses 'order' or 'orderby' parameters is preferred. ( 'WP_Query()', 'get_posts()', 'query_posts()' )

 == Installation ==

-1. Upload 'intuitive-custom-post-order' folder to the `/wp-content/plugins/` directory
+1. Upload 'intuitive-custom-post-order' folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. (Optional) Select Sortable Objects from Intuitive CPT Menu
+3. Select Sortable Objects from Intuitive CPT Menu.

 == Screenshots ==

-1. Order items
+1. Reorder post
+2. Reorder taxonomy
+3. Settings

 == Changelog ==

+= 3.0.3 =

+* Performance improvement for Activation.
+* Add Initialize of Custom Taxonomy Order.
+* Fixed bug of refresh method.
+* Overwirting orderby, order improved.(Thanks @newash and @anriettec)

 = 3.0.1 & 3.0.2 =